 - E-waste is the fastest growing waste source worldwide and only 35% of the e-waste in Europe is collected and treated.

 - 227 to 270 kilograms of carbon dioxide are emitted in manufacturing a laptop computer.
-(Ofcourse, this ranges because of the variability in materials used and different manufacturing processes.)
+(This ranges because of the variability in materials used and different manufacturing processes.)

 - Electronics and appliances are energy-intensive products.
 More often that not, a lot of electronics are manufactured in China, Taiwan or India, using non-renewable resources like coal.